Loss and decoherence at the quantum Hall - superconductor interface

-The main device studied here is a hBN/graphene/hBN heterostructre in contact with both superconducting and normal electrodes (Fig.~1a).
+The main device studied here is a hBN/graphene/hBN heterostructure in contact with both superconducting and normal electrodes (Fig.~1a).
 The superconducting electrode (light gray) is made of sputtered Mo-Re alloy (50-50 in weight) with a critical temperature $T_c\sim\ $10 K and an upper critical field $H_{c2}$ exceeding 12 T. The work function of the alloy $\sim\ $4.2 eV~\cite{Haas2008} is slightly lower than that of graphene $\sim\ $4.5 eV~\cite{Liang2015}, resulting in an n-doped graphene region nearby.
+The graphene sheet is separated into two independent regions by the etching step that defines the superconducting electrode.
+The widths of the resulting superconductor-graphene interfaces are 0.5 and 1 $\mu$m.
 The normal contacts (yellow) are thermally evaporated Cr/Au.
-The electron density inside the graphene is controlled by applying a voltage $V_{G}$ to the graphite gate underneath.
-The graphene is separated into two regions by the etching step that defines the superconducting electrode (Fig.~1a).
-The width of the top superconductor-graphene interface is 0.5 $\mu$m and the bottom one is 1 $\mu$m.
-The width of the superconductor is 2 $\mu$m, much longer than the superconducting coherence length $<10$ nm.
-Therefore, no correlations are expected between the Andreev conversion measured at the two interfaces.
-The device is held at a base temperature of 40 mK unless noted otherwise.
+The electron density inside the graphene is controlled by applying a voltage $V_{G}$ to the {graphite gate which spans the whole area underneath the heterostructure.
+While such graphite gates are known to efficiently screen the disorder potential, the results here are similar to our previous measurements of samples without the graphite gate.
+This indicates that the observed physics is not strongly influenced by the disorder in the graphene layer.}

-The setup of probing Andreev conversion along the superconducting interface is sketched in Fig.~1b.
-The superconducting proximity effect couples the electron and hole degrees of freedom in the edge states.
-The resulting eigenstates are CAES, a pair of electron-hole mixed dispersive states.
-A current bias, $I$, is supplied to the normal electrode upstream of the grounded superconductor.
-An electron injected into the superconducting proximity region decouples into a pair of CAES.
-They travel along the interface and recombine into either an electron or hole (or their linear combination) at the end of the interface.
-The particles coming out are collected at the normal contact downstream of the grounded superconductor, resulting in the measured voltage, $V_d$ and the nonlocal ``downstream'' resistance, $R_d=dV_d/dI$.
+{We measure the nonlocal resistance downstream of a grounded superconducting contact, $R_d=dV_d/dI$, as sketched in Fig.~1b and demonstrated in the supplementary~\cite{supp}.
+The CAES formed by the superconductor travel along the interface and recombine into either an electron or hole (or their linear combination) at the end of the interface.
+Sweeping the gate voltage $V_{G}$ on top of the QH plateau tunes the momentum difference between the interfering CAES and produces an oscillating pattern of $R_d(V_G)$ (Fig.~S1 in \cite{supp})~\cite{Zhao2020}.
+Due to the disordered nature of the interface, these interference patterns are highly irregular and resemble the universal conductance fluctuations~\cite{Manesco_mechanisms_2021,Kurilovich_disorder_2022}.
+Throughout the paper we analyze the statistical properties of these patterns.}